intel/confidential-computing-zoo/cczoo/grpc-ra-tls/tdx/README.md

-## gRPC supporting Intel RA-TLS based on Intel TDX
+## RA-TLS Enhanced gRPC based on Intel TDX

 ## How to Build